 “How’s Flynn doing,” her mother asked softly.
 This was a courtesy question Dani knew.
 Her mother had the power to find out about all and any of her subjects should she really want to.
 Flynn was without a doubt not off that list.

-“He’s fine, you know...going to the military academy soon.”
-She’d responded looking up to meet her mother’s eye.
+“I wouldn't know,” She’d responded looking up to meet her mother’s eyes.

 “I suggest you make a point of talking to him.
 His father tells me he’ll be getting sent out with the next group of recruits in a fortnight...He won’t be back till fall you know.”